psipred/DeepCov/README.md

 The output is in the CASP contact format.

-An example input alignment and output contact file can be found in `test/example_io`.
+An example input alignment is provided at `test/example_io/1guuA.aln`.
+The corresponding DeepCov output contact file is `test/example_io/1guuA.con`.

 Tips:
 -----